vicinityh2020/vicinity-adapter-GRN/README.md

 #### Refrigerator events

 #### Refrigerator door
 You can subscribe to refrigerator door event to receive notification when door status change.
 Event ID for refrigerator door is: refrigerator_door.
+For example subscriber receive following JSON:
+{
+    "refrigerator_door": "OPENED",
+    "Timestamp": "26.
+10. 2018 10:13:14"
+}

 #### Freezer door
 You can subscribe to freezer door event to receive notification when door status change.
 Event ID for freezer door is: freezer_door.
+For example subscriber receive following JSON:
+{
+    "freezer_door": "CLOSED",
+    "Timestamp": "26.
+10. 2018 10:09:11"
+}